-Tarts, trifles & cookies from Northern Michigan’s Bella e Dolce pastry chef Kim Sperl and her home business in Cheboygan near Mackinac Island, Michigan.
+Tarts, trifles and cookies from Northern Michigan’s Bella e Dolce pastry chef Kim Sperl and her home business in Cheboygan, Michigan.
 Make these pretty and sweet Northern Michigan recipes a yuletide tradition in your home!

 It feels delicious to imagine a warm, gooey thermal breeze swirling and wafting its toothsome way up and over the pâtisseries of Paris, across the frothing Big Pond and into the Sperl home on Mullett Lake.
 The truth is, reality is also sweet.
 The irresistible scents of elegant pastries that drift through this handsome Old World–style home are born here every time Kim Sperl opens her oven.

 Besides being her home—handcrafted as carefully as a fine piece of furniture by Kim’s husband, Mike—this is the headquarters of Bella e Dolce, a specialty cake business presided over by Kim, who trained at Le Cordon Bleu in Paris and in New York with renowned cake designer Colette Peters.
 Spring, summer and fall, Kim is busy with the tiers, flowers, fondants, butter creams and sugar sculptures of wedding cakes.
 But as the leaves fall from the trees, and the wedding season hushes, Kim turns to holiday baking for her family and friends—an opportunity to express the tastes of her childhood through her Le Cordon Bleu artistry.